Lee Maye: Major league baseball

-Music
+Music career

 Maye sang in a tenor and falsetto.
-Music journalist and critic Phil Milstein called his singing "deft" and "authoritative.".
+Music journalist and critic Phil Milstein called his singing "deft" and "authoritative".
+He was considered one of the finest tenors coming from Los Angeles in the early rock and roll era.
 Maye recorded on over a dozen labels to include Modern, Tower, Specialty, ABC-Paramount, and Buddah, and opened a Hollywood Bowl show featuring Jerry Butler, Billy Stewart, and Barbara Mason.
 Maye told Milstein, "I am the best singing athlete that ever lived.
 I am not bragging.
 It's just a fact."